HerniRG/HerniRG/README.md

 ### 📁 GitHub Projects:

+- [Wordle](https://github.com/HerniRG/Wordle-SwiftUI): A Wordle-inspired game.
+This project allows users to guess a five-letter word within a limited number of attempts.
+It fetches random words from a Spanish word API, handles diacritics, and provides a visual interface to display correct and incorrect guesses.
+Developed in SwiftUI.

 - [Olympics](https://github.com/HerniRG/Olympics): Olympics Medals and Sports.
   This project provides information about the Olympics 2024 using the Codante JJOO Api.
 It displays a list of countries with their medal counts and a list of sports disciplines with their respective pictograms.
 Developed in SwiftUI.